assyrianic/Tagha/documentation/API.md

 ```

 ### Description
-Returns a pointer to a script-defined function.
+Returns an unsigned ID to a script-defined function.

 ### Parameters
 * `module` - pointer to a `const struct TaghaModule` object.
 * `name` - string name of the function to retrieve.

 ### Return Value
-returns a `TaghaFunc` object, NULL if error occurred.
+returns a `TaghaFunc` (size_t), SIZE_MAX if error occurred.

 ### Example
 ```c